SebOuellette/LiveBot/README.md

 ## USE FOR BOT ACCOUNTS IS NOT AGAINST TOS TO MY KNOWLEDGE
 An app that allows you to be inside a bot!

-At the moment, livebot is still in extreme beta.
-Installation instructions can be found below.
+At the moment, livebot is still in beta.
+Expect some bugs, but don't hesitate to report them!

 <img src='https://i.imgur.com/0AmJRKT.png' height='300px' style='border-radius: 10px;'/>